fiftydinar/gidro-os/README.md

 # Gidro-OS

+> **Warning**
+> This image is still in development & it's not ready yet until Fedora 39 official announcment!

 ![](assets/bg.webp)

 My lightly customized image, based on Fedora Silverblue, nokmods edition, derived from UniversalBlue project.
 Nvidia support is also included.